EXJUSTICE/Investr/README.md

 Android application designed to allow for stock portfolio management.
-Allows users to enter, track, and graph their portfolio's performance in the stock market.
+Allows users to enter, track, and graph their portfolio's performance in within the convenience of their own device..
 Utilized Yahoo's Finance API.
 Multiple technical indicators can be visualized, including:
 * SMA,
 * EMA
 * Moving Average Convergence Divergence (MACD)